devopscaptain/.github/profile/README.md

 Before this, I spent 4+ years at **PwC** as a Senior Cloud & DevOps Architect (AWS landing zones, ML/AI workload infrastructure, monolith-to-microservices migrations on ECS/Fargate/EKS) and 5+ years at **Thales** leading DevOps for GitOps-based microservices deployments, FinOps cost reduction, and multi-cloud IaC on AWS/GCP/Azure.
-Earlier roles at NTT DATA, SDG Corp, and FutureSoft built the infrastructure/Linux fundamentals everything since has been built on — including managing 500+ servers across heterogeneous environments.
+Roles before that — NTT DATA, SDG Corp, FutureSoft, and Softona Technology — trace the path from Linux system administration to full DevOps and cloud architecture, including managing 500+ servers across heterogeneous environments along the way.

 I'm an **AWS Ambassador and Community Builder** and write practitioner-grade technical content on cloud, DevOps, and AI-assisted infrastructure — mechanics over marketing, verified specifics over hype.